The mestiza muse

 Styling products for curly hair should also have moisturizing properties.
 The trick with curly hair is to use less product, or it will look greasy and weighed down.
 Look for a lightweight leave-in conditioner to add natural shine to your curls.

 Other great moisturizing ingredients you might want to look for are penetrating lightweight oils.
-These readily absorb into the hair and seal in moisture, reduce flyaways, and calm down frizz.
+These readily absorb into the hair and seal in moisture, reduce flyaways, and calm down frizzy hair.

-Some examples are jojoba oil, coconut oil, sunflower oil, grapeseed oil, safflower oil, etc.
+Some examples are jojoba oil, argan oil, coconut oil, sunflower oil, grapeseed oil, safflower oil, etc.

 Invest in Curly Hair Accessories

-Image of curly hair accessories (satin scrunchies, satin pillowcase, microfiber towel, claw clip, hair tie) that curly hair needs most.
+Image of curly hair accessories (satin scrunchies, satin pillowcase, microfiber towel, claw clip, hair tie).

 There are many curly hair accessories available.
 Not all regular hair accessories work well for curls.

-Many items like traditional cotton towels and hair elastics tug on your hair, causing breakage, frizz, and hair fall.
-They can also significantly dry your hair out.
+Many items like traditional cotton towels and hair elastics tug on your wet hair, causing frizz and hair fall.
+They can also significantly dry out your hair and cause unnecessary breakage.

 Conclusion